EU VAT & CUSTOMS

-When we were in the EU you didn't have to pay VAT on import from the UK to the EU to the as the goods were already in the EU - they were not being exported or imported, but were simply moving from one Member State to another in the largest single market in the world.
+When we were in the EU you didn't have to pay VAT on imports from the UK to the EU as the goods were already in the EU - they were not being exported or imported, but were simply moving from one Member State to another in the largest single market in the world.

-Now that we are a so-called "3rd country" (non-EU Member State), we are outside the single market, meaning that UK goods are imported to the EU on arrival in mainland Europe, with import VAT immediately applying.
+Now that we are a so-called "3rd country" (non-EU Member State), we are outside the single market and customs union, meaning that all goods arriving into the EU are subject to Import VAT on arrival unless special arrangements are made.
 The major consequence of this is the impact on your cash flow.
-Without a fiscal representative or EU company to apply for deferment, you have to pay all the VAT up front.
+Without a fiscal representative or EU company to apply for deferment, you have to pay all the VAT upfront.